Light propagation and gravitational lensing effects in charged Kalb-Ramond spacetime in nonlinear electrodynamics: Lens equation and observables

 Therefore, observables $R_E$ and $\theta_E$ can be determined by considering different values of the parameter $l$, associated with the violation of the Lorentz symmetry, as well as the mass $M$.
 Within the scope of this analysis, restricted to the weak-field regime, we investigate the gravitational lensing effect, taking as an example a star located in the galactic bulge \cite{Abe:2010ap}.
 To this end, we consider the following values for the parameters $D_{OL}=4Kpc$ and $D_{OS}=8Kpc$.

 In table \ref{TAB2} we have collected numerical data for both the angular position and the radius of the Einstein ring, taking into account the Schwarzschild BH which is deformed by the Lorentz symmetry violation parameter $l$.
-Thus, note that as the Lorentz symmetry violation parameter increases $l\,\approx\,{1}$, both the angular position and the radius of the Einstein ring decrease.
-To verify the consistency in the data construction, note that the values of these quantities for Schwarzschild BH $l\,=0$, are in agreement with those obtained in previous studies \cite{Soares:2023uup,Soares:2025hpy}.
+Thus, note that as the Lorentz symmetry violation parameter increases $l\,\approx\,{1}$, both the angular position and the radius of the Einstein ring decrease. {As noted in table \ref{TAB2}, an increase of approximately four orders of magnitude in $R_E$ and $\theta_E$ is observed when passing from $l=0$ to $l=-0.1$.
+This behavior expresses a clear transition of the dominant regime in the spacetime geometry.
+In the Schwarzschild limit ($l=0$), lensing is a purely local effect governed by the smallness of the mass ratio $M/D_{OL}$.
+However, for any $l \neq 0$, the background topological term asymptotically associated with a topological charge comes into play, corresponding to the first term in Eq.~(\ref{LTW3}).
+Since the contribution of this topological effect is much greater than the local gravitational contribution (the term that depends on the mass $M$), it completely dominates the weak-field scenario, drastically expanding the observables.}

+{In the weak-field limit with $l=0$, the spacetime reduces to the Schwarzschild solution, thereby preserving the same observables.
+Gravitational lensing in this regime was also investigated in \cite{Soares:2023uup,Soares:2025hpy}, considering a loop quantum gravity-motivated model based on a bulge star, similar to the present work.
+Upon vanishing the parameters that characterize loop quantum gravity, the model reduces to the Schwarzschild solution, with which our results are in agreement.}